MSIG Vacancies June 2019

 Two years continuous sobriety is the suggested minimum sobriety for Liaison positions.
 It’s ideal, but not essential if the nominee has previous experience as a GSR.
 Please do ask former GSR’s of your group if they would consider Intergroup Service.
 The term of service is from 2 – 3 years.
 It may help to let your group members see the enclosed short summaries and references to the handbooks

 A serving GSR can also hold a Liaison position.

 In MSIG Liaison Officers are members of our Steering and PI Committee which meets quarterly a month before Assembly.

 Liaison officers are asked to attend most MSIG Committee and Assembly meetings and at least one South East Region (SER) workshop each year.
 A Liaison Officer also submits a brief written report every quarter.

 NB please refer any candidates to the roles as described in our AA Structure and Service Handbooks.
 These are available in pdf form on our website, and at most meetings.

-Public Information Liaison Officer (PILO) (Chapter One of Service Handbook)
+Public Information Liaison Officer (PILO) (AA Service Handbook 2018 Chapter One)